Stochastic Subgradient Methods with Guaranteed Global Stability in Nonsmooth Nonconvex Optimization: Developing Stochastic Subgradient Methods with Convergence Guarantees

+Compared with the SignSGD method, we can conclude that the method in \eqref{Eq_Implementation_SignSGD} is a variant of the SignSGD method, where we introduce the momentum terms for acceleration.
+More importantly, our proposed method in \eqref{Eq_Implementation_SignSGD} enjoys theoretical guarantees in nonsmooth optimization, especially in training nonsmooth neural networks.

-\begin{rmk} It is important to note that while the set-valued mapping $\D_{\phi} \circ \D_f$ is convex-valued for heavy-ball SGD methods, it may not be convex-valued for arbitrary choices of $\phi$ and $\D_{\phi}$ satisfying Assumption \ref{Assumption_framework}(1).
-Consequently, some SGD-type methods, such as signSGD, might fail to converge even in deterministic settings.
+\begin{rmk} It is important to note that while the set-valued mapping $(\partial \phi) \circ \D_f$ is convex-valued for heavy-ball SGD methods, it may not be convex-valued for arbitrary choices of $\phi$ satisfying Assumption \ref{Assumption_framework}(1).
+Consequently, the SignSGD method in \eqref{Eq_Example_SignSGD} might fail to converge even in deterministic settings.